 The Witcher 3 Kaer Morhen Guide – What To Do When You Get There

 I’m going to be summarizing each of the quests that take place in Kaer Morhen during Act II.
 This should come as no surprise, but there are massive story spoilers ahead.
-If you don’t want the details of the Witcher 3’s main story spoiled for you, then skip this section.
+Not to mention plenty of monsters.
+If you don’t want the story-related details of The Witcher 3 Wild Hunt spoiled for you, then skip this section.

 Head to the main hall and use the device.
 Follow the sound it makes as it gets louder and you’ll eventually end up near Uma.
 Uma isn’t the issue, though.
 It’s actually the crates near him that are full of Dimeritium Bombs made by Lambert.
 Vesemir will take the bombs away and you’ll head back up to Yen for her phone call.